analyserdmz/Password-Dumpers/README.md

 This will be eventually a penetration testing repo.
 Keep in mind that every single line of these files are setting antiviruses and traffic monitoring software on fire.
 To use them in a real-world pentest scenario, you probably need to heavily obfuscate and/or encrypt the sources.

-DO NOT ask for obfuscation/encrypting methods.
+DO NOT ask for obfuscation/encryption methods.
 Except it's out of scope of this repo, I assume you have the knowledge to do it if you're a real pentester.

 *Only WINDOWS related software will be added.*

 ## The road so far
+This script will attempt to extract data from...
+- Chrome
+- Edge
+- Opera
+- Brave
+- Vivaldi
-This script will attempt to extract data from Chrome, Edge, Opera, Brave, and Vivaldi, storing them into separate folders for each browser.
+...storing them into separate folders for each browser.